Your Directors are pleased to present their report and financial statements for thefinancial year ended 31st March 2020. FINANCIAL RESULTS

-The Company has established a vigil mechanism for Directors and Employees to reporttheir concerns about unethical behavior actual or suspected fraud or violation of thecompany's code of conduct or ethics policy or any other grievances the details ofwhich are given in the Corporate Governance Report.
-The Whistle Blower Policy may beaccessed on the Companys website at the linkhttp://www.apollohospdelhi.com/downloads/Whistle%20Blower%20Policy.pdf
+The Company has established a vigil mechanism for Directors and Employees to reporttheir concerns about unethical behavior actual or suspected fraud or violation of thecompany's code of conduct or ethics policy or any other grievance the details of whichare given in the Corporate Governance Report.
+The Whistle Blower Policy may be accessed onthe Company's website on the link https://delhi.apollohospitals.com/downloads/Whistle%20Blower%20Policy.pdf

 in the preparation of the annual accounts the applicable accounting standardshave been followed and no material departures have been made from the same;

-that appropriate accounting policies have been selected and applied consistentlyand have made judgments and estimates that are reasonable and prudent so as to give a trueand fair view of the state of affairs of the Company as at 31st March 2015 andof the profit of the Company for the year ended 31st March 2015;
+the appropriate accounting policies have been selected and applied consistentlyand have made judgments and estimates that are reasonable and prudent so as to give a trueand fair view of the state of affairs of the Company as at 31st March 2020 andof the profit of the Company for the year ended 31st March 2020.

-the annual accounts have been prepared on an on-going concern basis;
+the annual accounts have been prepared on an ongoing concern basis.

 the internal financial controls to be followed by the Company had been laid downand such internal financial controls are adequate and were operating effectively; and

 SUBSIDIARIES JOINT VENTURES AND ASSOCIATE COMPANIES

 The Company has no subsidiaries or associate companies.
-The Company also does not haveany joint venture.
+Also it does not have anyjoint venture operation with any other entity.

 EXTRACT OF ANNUAL RETURN

 The Board has appointed M/s Devarajan Swaminathan and Co.
-Cost Accountants as theCost Auditors to conduct the audit of the cost records of the Company for the financialyear ended 31st March 2015.
-The Cost Auditor has given the Cost Audit Reportfor the financial year ended 31st March 2015 and the Cost Audit Report doesnot contain any qualification reservation or adversefiremark.
+Cost Accountants as theCost Auditors to conduct the audit of the cost records of the Company for the financialyear ended 31st March 2020.
+The Cost Auditor has given the Cost Audit Reportfor the financial year ended 31st March 2020 and the Cost Audit Report doesnot contain any qualification reservation or adverse remark.

 During the year under review the Company has not accepted any deposit under Chapter Vof the Companies Act 2013.

-During the year under review the Company has not given any loan or has made investmentor has given guarantees under Section 186 of the Companies Act 2013.
+During the year under review the Company has not given any loan nor made investmentnor given any guarantees in terms of Section 186 of the Companies Act 2013.

-The Company has constituted a Risk Management Committee comprising of executives headedby the Managing Director.
+The Company has established an Enterprise wide Risk Management (ERM) Framework and hasconstituted a Risk Management Committee comprising of senior executives.

 A. Community Development